dEhiN/SD-Training-Master/local/canadian-business-college/full-stack-web-application/Module6_MERN_Stack/project/code/README.md

 6. `middleware`: In addition to JSON data validation prior to storage in the database, JSON data validation is also performed on any incoming POST data.
 The Node package `ajv` was used for this and a validator function was created that acts as middleware when necessary.
 The function was put into its own module in this folder.

-7. `test_data`: Since the _User_ and _Trip_ data types are complex, the AI Gemini was used to create sample data that can assist with testing of the API endpoints.
-The sample data can be found in the folder.
+7. `test_data`: Since the _User_ and _Trip_ data types are complex, Gemini AI was used to create sample data that can assist with testing of the API endpoints, and which can be found in this folder.

 ### Environment Configuration: